Alcoholism is a disease. The American Medical Association called alcoholism a disease in 1956, and nothing has changed.

-See, unlike many forms of substance abuse, there is no law against alcohol, at least not since Prohibition.
-Since the use of alcohol is normalized in American culture, it follows that the abuse of alcohol too often goes unchecked and unnoticed until it's too late.
+Unlike many forms of substance abuse, there is no law against alcohol, at least not since Prohibition.

 If you see somebody doing meth, cocaine, or heroin, you immediately sense a problem, regardless of who or what the circumstance.
 If you see someone drinking a beer, wine, or liquor, would you see alcoholism, or just someone having a drink?
 This is part of the problem with sensing alcohol addiction - it's a problem that sometimes is confused with simple recreational alcohol consumption.